Kitchen Confidence |Restaurant Consulting &Training

 - Pick one class or a bundle of three for a 15% discount.

 - Don’t see what you’re looking for?
 Let me know and I can build one for you!

-- Email Me to discuss your goals and what we can do within your budget – no commitment just to chat.
+- Email Me to discuss your goals and what we can do within your budget – no commitment just a chat.

-- All referrals that lead to new clients earn a free session for referrer.
+- All referrals that lead to new clients earn referring client one free session.

 Kitchen Confidence gives back:

 Once per Quarter I donate a free class to fundraisers I support.
 If your school, temple or church, non-profit has a silent auction and you’re looking for a fun and unique item, how about a Date Night Dinner for two or a private cooking class?
 Recent donations supported: